mopidy/mopidy/docs/installation/raspberrypi.rst

 =======

-If you had trouble with the above or got Mopidy working a different way on RaspberryPi, please send us a pull request to update this page with your new information.
+If you had trouble with the above or got Mopidy working a different way on Raspberry Pi, please send us a pull request to update this page with your new information.
 As usual, the folks at ``#mopidy`` on ``irc.freenode.net`` may be able to help with any problems encountered.